cloud-custodian/cel-python/README.rst

     https://github.com/google/re2/issues/346,
     https://github.com/google/re2/issues/516

-    The google-re2 package does not build for Python 3.13.3
+    As of the 0.4.0 release, the google-re2 package does not build for Python 3.13 on the "darwin" platform with the "arm64" architecture.

 Command Line
 ============